Video Ads for Publishers – A Beginner’s Guide

 - User-generated content.

 Out-stream video ad unit: Out-stream video ad units enable the publisher to display video ads outside of the video content.
-This is the key difference between in-stream and out-stream video ads that the latter can leverage the standard display ad units to deliver a video experience.
+This is the key difference between in-stream and out-stream video ads the latter can leverage the standard display ad units to deliver a video experience.

 Moving forward, out-stream video ads can be divided into four categories: